kaustubhk24/blog-portfolio/blog/2020-08-28-write-a-vb-program-to-design-progress-bar-using-timer-control-once-process-is-completed-new-form-should-get-open-and-display-message-processed-successfully.md

 ---
 title: 'Write a VB program to design progress bar using Timer control.
-Once process is completed new form should get open and display message �Processed Successfully�'
+Once process is completed new form should get open and display message  Processed Successfully '
 date: 2020-08-28T14:37:00+00:00
 author: Kaustubh Kulkarni
 author_title: Programmer